rymanderson/drone_awe/README.md

 * the `params/` directory
 	* contains `.param` text files containing information about different battery types

+### Power/
+This directory contains the following:
+* the `Power` class
+	* class variables describe
+		* baseline power consumption
+		* an array of 'correction' objects used to modify the power consumption class variable due to weather or other effects (these could be the weather effect classes, actually)
+		* total power consumption
+	* methods are used to
+		* update the total power consumption class variable
+		* append `PowerCorrection` objects to `Power` objects using the `addCorrection` method
+		* throw an error if `addCorrection` attempts to append a time-variant `PowerCorrection` object to a time-invariant `Power` object
+* the `PowerCorrection` class
+	* class variables desribe
+		* adjustments to the baseline power requirements of the drone
+		* whether the simulation is time-variant or time-invariant
+	* methods perform miscellaneous book-keeping functions

 ### Weather/
 This directory contains the following:
 * scripts used to model weather effects on drones
 * classes corresponding to each weather effect (e.g., rain, icing (though this might be a function of temperature and humidity- maybe it has a class that checks to see if icing is likely based on other weather characteristics), wind, etc.) that contain the following:
     * class variables characterizing the weather (e.g., )
     * methods used to modify the `Power` class
 		* these probably take an instance of the `Drone` class as an argument